vishal-farande/vishal-farande/README.md

 - 👋 Hi, I’m @vishal
 - 👀 I’m interested in AI.
-- 🌱 I’m currently pursuing CSE from KLETU.
+- :man_student: I’m currently pursuing CSE from KLETU.
 - :seedling: Exploring Technical Content Writing.
 - :zap: In my free time, I read tech articles and books.
 - 💞️ I'm also interested in collaborating on creative projects and ideas.
 Let's discuss what you have in mind and see how we can work together to make it happen!